Dormition Cathedral, London: Anglican church

 The building was erected as an Anglican Church to All Saints.
 Architect Lewis Vulliamy proposed to build a church in Lombard style instead of conventional Gothic style.
-His full vision could not be realized financially.
+His full vision could not be realized for lack of finance.

 Consecration of the church took place in July 1849.
 It became a parish spanning outside much of Hyde Park: in the west Kensington Palace and about 20 houses beyond and a more populous strip to the south.
 It is shown almost all as in the upper 3 of the 7 categories of wealth of Booth's poverty map at the end of the century.

 In 1860, architect R. L. Roumieu completed the construction of the bell tower from the draft designs of Vulliamy, at 36.5 meters.

-Since reconstruction in 1891–1892, the western façade has borne a very close resemblance to the Basilica of St Zeno of Verona.

 The first interior decoration was by Thomas R. Spence.
 The current forms including sgraffito and stained glass windows are by Heywood Sumner.
+Since reconstruction in 1891–1892, the western façade has borne a very close resemblance to the Basilica of St Zeno of Verona.

-In 1924, a house for church's priest was built on a very small square plot against the southern edge of its land: 66 Ennismore Gardens, Church House.
+In 1871, the vicar lived at 29 Elvaston Place.
+In 1924, a house for the church's priest was built on a very small square plot against the southern edge of its land: 66 Ennismore Gardens, Church House.

 Transfer

-In 1955, the Anglican parish was merged so that the Church of the Holy Trinity on Prince Consort Road to the west became the parish church.
+In 1955, the Anglican parish was merged in such a way that the Church of the Holy Trinity on Prince Consort Road to the west became the parish church of the new parish.
 The church was let for the use of the Russian Orthodox faith, a trust having been set up in 1944.
 The building was consecrated as an Orthodox Church in December 1956 in honour of the Dormition of the Mother of God.